 I’d have no problem using these loops for any style of rock, from nu metal through grunge and into more pop-orientated indie styles, but they could also work in funk, blues, and straight pop.
 The other remarkable thing is the price, particularly as this includes worldwide shipping.
 Indeed, Beta Monkey also offer various bundles, bringing the price per library down even further.
 This is an absolute steal – so much, in fact, that I ordered half a dozen more libraries myself!
 These arrived very promptly and are now being put to good use in my own studio.
 Excellent value for money and highly recommended.

 Review can be found online at Sound on Sound Magazine.

-Check out what Recording Magazine had to say about our Drum Werks Vol. V in the April 2005 issue of Recording Magazine:
+Check out what Recording Magazine had to say about our Drum Werks Vol. V in Recording Magazine:

 “These drums are all one kit, recorded very cleanly in a damped but not totally dead room.
 All the emphasis is on getting the sounds down as simply as possible, leaving sweetening to the recordist.
 For any given tempo there can be a couple of dozen different grooves with different elements emphasized or left out, plus halftime and doubletime loops, intros, fills, and enough extras to assemble a very convincing drum track.
 Special attention is paid to hi-hat and ride patterns, with tons of variety presented for each tempo.